 Generally speaking, the process can take anywhere from two or three months to 13 months or more depending upon a case’s complexity.

 What is my approach as a Lawyer?

 I believe that the best divorces are those which are done quickly and efficiently.
-In order to do this it is very important that you and I sit down and really get to know what your goals are.
 Every person is different and want different things out of a divorce.
-After I know what your goals are, I am able to use my knowledge of the law to tell you what might be possible, what might not be possible and help you prioritize these goals.
-Once we have our priorities, my job is to be your voice, protect your rights and make sure we are able to meet the goals and priorities you have set forth for me whether that be at the end of a trial or by a negotiated agreement.
-When I craft a divorce agreement, I do so planning for the future towards the future.
+As my client, you and I sit down and try to define what a successful divorce looks like to you.
+From there, we use my knowledge experience to go and achieve that outcome in the most efficient way possible.
+When I craft a divorce agreement, I do so with an eye towards the future.
 Most divorces end up back in court at some point during the client’s lifetime, usually over issues of child support and custody.
 I try to anticipate where these points may be and create mechanisms which allow future adjustments to the agreement to be made easily and cost effectively.
-Let me to get to know who you are and what your needs are and help you create a long lasting, well drafted divorce agreement that functions over the long term.
+This means less time and money spent in court and paying lawyers, and more time enjoying life.

 I handle divorce cases and custody and alimony arrangements.